5 Key Reasons Why Listening is Important in Language Learning

 - Read up on the topic before going to see a presentation.

-Finally, one thing that we often neglect when listening in another language is to check exactly how much we have understood.
+Finally, one thing that we often neglect when listening in another language is to check exactly how much we’ve understood.

 Beyond a certain level of language ability, we often “get the gist” of what was said.
 However, sometimes we haven’t understood as much as we think.

-- Try drawing a picture of what was said.
+- Draw a picture of what was said.

-- Ask yourself some questions about it and try to answer them.
+- Ask yourself questions about what was said and try to answer them.

 - Provide a summary of what was said.